Huawei Forges Ahead with Digitalization and Transformation at its APAC Digital Innovation Congress 2022

 Continued Support for Talent Cultivation

-In continued efforts to address the shortage of local tech talent for Singapore, especially to enhance job opportunities and employability for Singaporeans in ICT industries, Huawei ICT Academy has joined with Singapore Polytechnic (SP) to launch an industry certification-based train and place programme as part of Singapore's SkillsFuture Career Transition Programme (SCTP) in AI and Cloud Services.
+In continued efforts to address the shortage of local tech talent for Singapore, especially to enhance job opportunities and employability for Singaporeans in ICT industries, Huawei ICT Academy has partnered with Singapore Polytechnic (SP) to launch an industry certification-based train and place course.
+This course on Artificial Intelligence (AI) and Cloud services is part of the SkillsFuture Career Transition Programme (SCTP) supported by SkillsFuture Singapore (SSG).
 Singapore Polytechnic has been a Huawei ICT Academy partner since 2020.

 "Building a sustainable pipeline of qualified local tech talent is imperative as Singapore is paving its way into the future.
 We are proud to work closely with Singapore Polytechnic and do our part to contribute, "said Mr Foo Fang Yong, CEO of Huawei International.
-"Huawei, as a technology enabler, will continue bolstering our long-standing relationship with various local institutes of higher learning, from top universities to polytechnics to further cultivate and grow local talent to become the leaders of our digital future."
+"Huawei, as a technology enabler, will continue bolstering our long-standing relationship with various local institutes of higher learning to further cultivate and grow local talent to become the leaders of our digital future."

 "Singapore Polytechnic is proud to be Huawei's capability developer in this competency building programme to groom and nurture Singapore's next generation of ICT leaders and talents.
 Our common vision to attract and re-train learners with the latest ICT technologies and knowledge will enable Singapore to grow a robust ICT talent base to power and shape the digital economy across sectors such as manufacturing, logistics and transportation in the future," said Ms Georgina Phua, Deputy Principal (Development) of Singapore Polytechnic.